React special props should not be accessed

 This rule applies when React special props are accessed.

-React uses two special props (ref and key).
-Accessing these props from a component (this.props.ref and this.props.key) results in undefined value.
+React uses two special props (key and ref).
+If you access these props by yourself inside a component (e.g. props.key), undefined is read.

 Note: Starting from React 19, ref became a normal prop except for class components.
 Depending on the current React version used, the application of this rule is adjusted accordingly.